dlemon/mongoose-gm/README.md

     .done();
 });

 //add a picture of the kitten to the kitten object.
-Use the mongoose-gm API fs.readFile('test/kitten.jpg',function(err,data) {
+//Use the mongoose-gm API

+fs.readFile('test/kitten.jpg',function(err,data) {
     if(err) {throw err;}
-    kitten.addImage('kitten.jpg', licenseBuffer)
+    kitten.addImage('kitten.jpg', data)
     .then(function(doc) {
         return doc.save();
-    })
-    .then(function(doc) {
-        console.log('attachment added and saved.');
     })
     .catch(function(err) {
         throw err;